fullmetalbrackets/blog/src/content/wiki/beaten-games-2025.md

 ---
-title: "Video games I finished in 2025"
+title: 'Video games I finished in 2025'
-description: "A list of videogames I played from start to finish in 2025."
+description: 'A list of videogames I played from start to finish in 2025.'
 pubDate: 2025-12-30
 tag: information
 ---